Find Affordable College Courses

 #6 in Popularity

-Types of Degrees Allied Health Professions Majors Are Getting
+Types of Degrees Allied Health Majors Are Getting

-The following table lists how many allied health professions graduations there were in 2020-2021 for each degree level.
+The following table lists how many allied health professions graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads